AdamBanham/STIMulating/README.md

 Hopefully this will also allow for PLF development tracking and a gamification system to encourage not only the mentoring scheme for STIMulate but also to allow for PLF through creating resources , providing insights from assignments and creating new workshops for PLF that have a lower workload in the mentoring system.
-The overall goal of this portion is to create a more complete experience for members to find development oppportunities , providing a framework for getting certifcates for parcapiates , offer more to lower interaction members and finally improve the expereince for entering PLF into the programme.
+The overall goal of this portion is to create a more complete experience for members to find development oppportunities , providing a framework for getting certificates for parcapiates , offer more to lower interaction members and finally improve the expereince for entering PLF into the programme.